 Charles touches on the fashion that young girls and boys wore in early 1900s.
-The girls, dressed in long dresses but he playfully claims that this was so girls did not ‘corrupt the wide eyed gaze of little boys’ (pg.3).
+The girls dressed in long dresses but ,he playfully claims, that this was so girls did not ‘corrupt the wide eyed gaze of little boys’ (pg.3).
 The boys, dressed like their fathers with stockings well above their knees.
 Charles gives a vivid insight into the style and dress sense of the age.
-Childhood and education are focused on in-depth as well as debates over intelligence, Learning the reed organ and the piano, he reflects fondly, as he says it ‘greatly enriched my life’ (pg.29).
+Childhood and education are focused on in-depth as well as debates over intelligence.
+Learning to play the reed organ and the piano, he reflects fondly, as he says they ‘greatly enriched my life’ (pg.29).
 He uses his memoir to remember songs that he was taught in school alongside the ‘three Rs’ (pg.17).
 Leaving school at the age of 13 and finishing his education in a ‘Higher Grade School’ (pg.52) he was proud to relate his educational achievements.

-Towards the end of his memoir, Charles nostalgically reflecting on his relationship with God, Charles claims God blessed him with an ‘active mind and an appreciation of beauty, a leaning towards artistic things and a deep love of nature’ (pg.
+Towards the end of his memoir, Charles reflects on his relationship with God, claiming God blessed him with an ‘active mind and an appreciation of beauty, a leaning towards artistic things and a deep love of nature’ (pg.
 111).
 Charles Sanderson consistently creates warm nostalgia for his life experience in the 20th Century, giving insight into a working-class life and education and childhood for a child pre-1914.
 I am excited and honoured to undergo the journey to retell the life of Charles in my future blog posts.

 Map of Sutton-in-Ashfield.- www.visionofbritain.org.uk.